The best free and inexpensive mobile games

 Role-playing games

 If you're more into role-playing games, mobile app stores have a plethora to choose from.
 While the ports tend to be pricier than most mobile games, they're usually full versions of console games with a few graphical tweaks to make them work better on smaller devices.
-For example, the remake of Final Fantasy VII for PS4 is currently $60, while the mobile version will run you only $16.
 Don't Starve is $15 on Steam, but only $5 on iOS.
 Square Enix has ported many of its Final Fantasy games to mobile devices, including the seminal Final Fantasy VII.
+The iconic RPG, remastered in HD on PS4, is currently $16, matching the mobile version.
 If you're looking for more variety, you can try Dragon Quest, from the same company, or try out Star Wars: Knights of the Old Republic and relive the golden age of the Jedi on the go.

 - Final Fantasy VII (iOS, Android)

-Note: Correction: We stated that Final Fantasy VII remake was out on the PS4.
-We meant the HD remaster, which is priced identical to the title on iOS.
-Apologies for any misunderstandings.